 VR counselors can enter data for and track potentially eligible students as well as issue payment for purchased Pre-ETS in ReHabWorks (RHW).
 For additional assistance and guidance on purchasing for potentially eligible students, see the Pre-ETS Desk Reference 2.

-Capturing Pre-Employment Transition Services Activity in ReHabWorks
+C-1305-11: Capturing Pre-Employment Transition Services Activity in ReHabWorks

 In addition to tracking preemployment transition services (Pre-ETS) staff time and funding, it is essential to capture and document the number and type of substantial Pre-ETS being provided to each student by entering in ReHabWorks (RHW) a provided services service record (SR) or a Pre-ETS activity record for provided, arranged, and purchased Pre-ETS.
 For guidance on these processes, please see the Pre-ETS Desk Aid: Tracking Pre-ETS and the Guide for Creating Pre-ETS Activity Records.